vishalchovatiya/CPP_Templates/C++ casting.md

 - Here,
 PVKi (pointer to a volatile and constant integer)
 Pi (Pointer to integer)
+Whatever we have discussed above in const_cast is also valid for volatile keyword.

 ### dynamic cast
 - dynamic_cast uses the type checking at runtime in oppose to static_cast which does it compile time. dynamic_cast is more usefull when you dont know the type of input is representing to.
 Let assume: